Post-exertional malaise: Epidemiology

+Pathophysiology

+Numerous biological findings have been associated with PEM.

+For example, extensive evidence from 2-day cardiopulmonary exercise testing (CPET) shows significant reductions in oxygen consumption and workload at the ventilatory anaerobic threshold during PEM.
+As a result of these findings, PEM has been described as a state of "bioenergetic failure".

+Evidence also shows skeletal muscle tissue damage and intramuscular infiltration of immune cells in PEM.

 Management

 There is no treatment or cure for PEM.
-Pacing, a management strategy in which someone plans their activities to stay within their limits, may help avoid triggering PEM.
+Pacing, a management strategy in which someone plans their activities to stay within their limits, is essential to avoid triggering PEM.

-Physical therapy for people with long COVID must be modified to avoid triggering PEM in susceptible patients.
+Graded exercise therapy is counter indicated in the presence of PEM, and physical therapy for people with ME and long COVID must be modified to avoid triggering PEM in susceptible patients.